koficodedat/reduct/docs/internal/implementation/wasm-package-implementation-plan.md

 1. **Feature Detection**: Detect WebAssembly support at runtime
 2. **Graceful Fallbacks**: Provide JavaScript implementations for all operations
 3. **Progressive Enhancement**: Use WebAssembly when available, but don't require it

+## Tiered Optimization Strategy

+Based on our benchmarking results, we've observed that WebAssembly doesn't always outperform native JavaScript, especially for simpler operations or smaller data sets.
+To maximize the benefit of our WebAssembly investment, we're adopting a tiered optimization strategy.

+### Tier 1: High-Value WebAssembly Targets

+These operations consistently show significant performance improvements with WebAssembly and should be our primary focus:

+1. **Computationally Intensive Operations**
+   - Matrix multiplication and linear algebra (3-10x speedup potential)
+   - Signal processing algorithms (FFT, convolutions)
+   - Complex statistical calculations (covariance matrices, PCA)
+   - Neural network forward/backward propagation

+2. **Large Data Processing**
+   - Operations on arrays with 100,000+ elements
+   - Batch processing of multiple datasets
+   - Complex sorting algorithms on large collections

+3. **Specialized Algorithms**
+   - Compression/decompression (Huffman, LZ77)
+   - Cryptographic operations
+   - Path finding and graph traversal
+   - Image processing algorithms

+### Tier 2: Conditional WebAssembly Targets

+These operations show WebAssembly benefits only under specific conditions and should use automatic switching based on input characteristics:

+1. **Size-Dependent Operations**
+   - Sorting (WebAssembly for n > 10,000)
+   - Filtering (WebAssembly for n > 50,000)
+   - Map/reduce operations (WebAssembly for n > 20,000)

+2. **Complexity-Dependent Operations**
+   - String operations (WebAssembly for complex patterns or long strings)
+   - Regular expressions (WebAssembly for complex patterns)
+   - Tree traversals (WebAssembly for deep trees)

+3. **Frequency-Dependent Operations**
+   - Operations called in tight loops
+   - Operations that can be batched
+   - Operations that can be parallelized

+### Tier 3: JavaScript-Preferred Operations

+These operations typically perform better in JavaScript and should only use WebAssembly in exceptional cases:

+1. **Simple Operations**
+   - Basic arithmetic
+   - Property access and simple transformations
+   - Small array operations (length < 1,000)

+2. **DOM-Related Operations**
+   - Operations that interact with the DOM
+   - Operations that require frequent serialization/deserialization

+3. **String Manipulation**
+   - Simple string concatenation
+   - Basic regular expressions
+   - String formatting

+### Implementation Guidelines

+1. **Automatic Tiering**
+   - Implement runtime switching based on input size and characteristics
+   - Use performance counters to track actual gains
+   - Adjust thresholds based on real-world performance data

+2. **Hybrid Approaches**
+   - Use WebAssembly for the compute-intensive parts of an algorithm
+   - Use JavaScript for setup, teardown, and simple operations
+   - Minimize boundary crossings between JS and WASM

+3. **Continuous Benchmarking**
+   - Regularly benchmark against JavaScript implementations
+   - Track performance across different browsers and devices
+   - Update tiering strategy based on benchmark results

 ## Benchmarking and Profiling